• Skip to primary navigation

 • Preheat the oven to 180°C fan.

 • Begin with slicing the onions, use a mandoline if you have one.
-Heating the butter and oil in a pan and cook the onions and garlic for 45-60 mins, stirring occasionally on high at first, then reduce the heat and cover with a lid.
+Heating the butter and oil in a pan and cook the onions and garlic for 45-60 mins, stirring occasionally on high at first, then reduce the heat to very low, cover with a lid.
 Cook until they become sticky and golden.
 Remove from the heat and cool to room temperature.

 • To make the pastry, tip the flour and butter into a bowl, add a pinch of salt then rub together with your fingertips until completely mixed and crumbly.
 Add the Greek yogurt, then bring everything together with your hands until just combined.
 Roll into a ball and chill for 30 minutes.